psibi/psibi.github.io/content/about.md

 <span class="heading-label">Work History</span>

 I worked in TCS R&D Labs at IIT Madras Research Park as a Researcher, where I focused on GIS systems used to simulate traffic conditions of large cities.
 Then, I worked with a startup named Inkmonk where I joined as their first engineering hire and handled frontend, backend, and devops.
 After that, I led a team at Pneuma Innovations where we built a Haskell-based system for inventory management to support QSR.
 Then I moved on to work as a consultant for McKinsey & Company on some of their health-related prototypes.
-Currently, I work as a Senior Engineer for FPComplete.
+Currently, I work as a Lead Engineer for FP Complete / FP Block.

 <span class="heading-label">Current Focus</span>